ctmazilu/european-values-survey-SPSS/BivariateAnalysis.md

 |Ordinal by Ordinal| Spearman Correlation       | -0.246                     | 0.025           | -10.583                  | <.001c      |
 | N of Valid Cases           | -                      |    1735             |           -               | - | -

-a.
-Not assuming the null hypothesis.
+1. Not assuming the null hypothesis.
-b.
-Using the asymptotic standard error assuming the null hypothesis.
+2. Using the asymptotic standard error assuming the null hypothesis.
-c.
-Based on normal approximation.
+3. Based on normal approximation.

 ### Description of findings